Chatbot Agency

 Client relationship depth Transactional Strategic partner

-Revenue per client per year $1,500–$15,000 $6,000–$48,000
+Revenue per client per year Selon contrat diteur Selon contrat diteur

 Churn risk Immediate (project ends) Low (ongoing value)

-Time to $20K/month Requires 3–10 new projects/mo Requires 5–8 retained clients
+Time to meaningful traction Requires 3–10 new projects/mo Requires 5–8 retained clients

-The fastest path to $20K/month is a hybrid model: charge a one-time setup fee ($1,500–$5,000) then a monthly retainer ($500–$2,000) for hosting, monitoring, updates, and performance optimization.
+The fastest path to validated traction is a hybrid model: scope a one-time setup scope (bespoke scope then a monthly ongoing support (bespoke scope for hosting, monitoring, updates, and performance optimization.

-4. Pricing Your Chatbot Services
+4. packaging Your Chatbot Services

 S